 Here is a recent trade that met the RAPT criteria.
 This is COSTCO (COST) on the DAILY chart.
 Once triggered there was an 8 point move…my Reward After Perfect Timing.

 The six figure price for the software that powers this information is available only by invitation.
-Maybe you will hear from me soon.
+Maybe I will hear from you soon.
 If not, I know your pockets aren’t deep enough!

-For a detailed understanding of RAPT read the following four part explanation with DISCLAIMER.
+For a detailed understanding of RAPT, please read the following four part explanation with DISCLAIMER.